sportai/sportai_site/_posts/2025-3-16-Fantasy-Football-NFL-Jayden-Daniels-Biggest-Winners-NFL-Free-Agency-2025-Milton-Williams-Patriots-Maye-Caleb-Williams-Sam-Darnold-Vikings-Commander.md

 ### 1. Commanders: Big Trades, Important Signings

 After a magical season led by **Jayden Daniels** when the Commanders reached the **NFC Conference Championship game for the first time in 33 years**, General Manager (GM) Adam Peters decided to capitalize on Daniels’ rookie contract.
-With the Commanders’ Super Bowl window open, Peters made **large splashes and critical signings** to improve his team.

 As the 2025 NFL free agency period approached, Peters had around $80 million in cap space to work with, the third most in the league.
 The Commanders had clear needs **with the trenches, at cornerback, and at wide receiver**.